dck-jp/mackerel-api-client-csharp/README.md

 # Makapi

 A simple C# client library for accessing the [Mackerel API](https://mackerel.io/ja/api-docs/).
-It offers a similar interface to the official [Mackerel API Client for Python](https://github.com/heavenshell/py-mackerel-client).
+It offers a similar interface to the [Mackerel API Client for Python](https://github.com/cm-watanabeseigo/mackerel-api-client-python) aka makapi.py

 ---